On a Ubuntu 12.04 (Precise) or Ubuntu 14.04 (Trusty) system, you can run

 Make sure the following have been installed:

-We use the open-source gyp tool to generate Unix makefiles (and analogous build scripts on other platforms) from our multiplatform "gyp" files.
+We use the open-source gyp tool to generate ninja files (and analogous build scripts on other platforms) from our multiplatform "gyp" files.

-You can generate the Unix makefiles by running ./gyp_skia (or ./gyp_skia -Dskia_scalar-fixed) within the trunk/ directory.
-Or, you can just rely on it being run automatically by the makefile examples shown below.
+Or, you can just rely on it being run automatically by using "make" instead of "ninja" in examples shown below.

 If you want to use Eclipse, see Creating an Eclipse Project after you have generated the makefiles.

-By default, the target is built in Debug mode (SK_DEBUG is defined, and debug symbols are included in the binary).
+The usual mode you want for testing is Debug mode (SK_DEBUG is defined, and debug symbols are included in the binary).
 If you would like to build the Release version instead:

 This time we will add the "-j" flag to fire up multiple threads during the build.
 (This can be used with the other targets too.)